 Your planned gift is a significant addition to our long-term financial strength and our ability to meet the challenges and opportunities the future will bring.
 However, today's efforts are supported through annual gifts and we greatly appreciate and encourage any annual support you may want to consider.

-What is the Federal tax identification number for the American Red Cross of the Silicon Valley?
+What is the Federal tax identification number for the American Red Cross?

 The federal tax identification number is 53-0196605.